-Vitamin E is also an antioxidant, and it can be administered orally to help relieve inflammation and protect your dog from cellular damage.
+It's also an antioxidant and can be administered orally to help relieve inflammation and protect your dog from cellular damage.

 4. Chamomile or Green Tea Bath

 Chamomile and green tea help soothe irritated and inflamed skin.
-Simply brew a single tea bag in an 8-ounce glass of water, then let the tea bag cool.
+Brew a single tea bag in an 8-ounce glass of water, then let the tea bag cool.
 The tea bag can then be applied to hot spots or itchy, dry patches as needed.